EnnoxHD/kebab/README.md

     1. Check user data
     1. Check self test in microG settings
     1. Optional: Reboot to recovery and redo the steps from `Update OS` to also update the second slot

+### Continuous firmware upgrade guide (after the full upgrade)
+1. Download newer OxygenOS firmware from the link in [Resources](#resources)
+1. Download the latest additional firmware partitions images from the link in [Resources](#resources)
+1. Follow the [Full upgrade guide](#full-upgrade-guide) for these steps
+    1. Extract firmware images
+    1. Enable USB Debugging (only relevant if disabled)
+    1. Update firmware (Tip: For a possible error situation, remember the current slot shown in recovery mode beforehand!)
+1. Reboot: `fastboot reboot bootloader`
+1. Start recovery
+1. Start: `Reboot System now`

 ### Appendix